swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

-Conventional XML namespace prefixes are used throughout the listings in this specification to stand for their respective namespaces as follows, whether or not a namespace declaration is present in the example:
+Conventional XML namespace prefixes are used throughout the listings in this specification to stand for their respective namespaces as follows, whether a namespace declaration is present in the example:

 | Prefix | XML Namespace | Comments |
 | :---- | :---- | :---- |